jtroussard/HD-Hound/README.md

 # Hard Drive Hound (work in progress)
 ## Announcements
 08/03/17 - After a long hiatus from this project I decided to jump back into it (12 credit summer session will do some interesting things to your schedules.)
 Some housing cleaning comments, my program did not cause a ip ban, in fact Microcenter had a company wide blackout and for a few days much of their communication infrastructure was down, including their website.
-Now that it is back up an running it seems that there have been no changes to the website which would cause any issues with the web scraping set up I currently have set up.
-In the meantime I have read up on how to more responsibly web scrape and have taking a look at their robots.txt file which has returned this
+Now that it is back up an running it seems that there have been no changes to the website which would cause any issues with the web scraping set up.
+Secondly during my time away I have read up on how to more responsibly web scrape and have taking a look at their robots.txt file which has returned this
 ```
 User-agent: discobot
 Disallow: /